davidlupau/sentiment-analysis-customer-reviews/README.md

 ## Key findings

-- **DistilBERT wins on aggregate metrics.** Macro-F1 of **0.70** vs the baseline's **0.62** on the realistic test set.
+- **DistilBERT wins on aggregate metrics.** Macro-F1 of **0.69** vs the baseline's **0.62** on the realistic test set (accuracy 0.71 vs 0.65).
-- **Macro-F1 was the right headline metric.** Overall accuracy would have hidden weak performance on the minority neutral class; macro-F1 weights all three classes equally.
+- **Macro-F1 was the right headline metric.** Both models score worst on the minority neutral class (F1 ≈ 0.40 baseline, 0.47 DistilBERT); overall accuracy would have hidden this.
+Macro-F1 weights all three classes equally so the weak class can't be masked.
-- **DistilBERT handles negation and mixed sentiment better**, as expected from a model that reads word order rather than counting words.
+- **The aggregate winner and the probe-set winner are different models.** On a hand-built 20-review probe set the *baseline* scores higher overall (14/20 vs 10/20), even though DistilBERT wins the large-scale metrics.
+This contrast is the most interesting result of the project.
-- **DistilBERT fails completely on sarcasm** in the probe set (0 of 6), while the baseline catches most of them.
-The transformer trusts positive surface language ("absolutely stunning craftsmanship") that sarcastic reviews exploit.
+- **DistilBERT struggles badly with sarcasm** (1 of 6 on the probe set, vs 5 of 6 for the baseline).
+It tends to trust positive surface language ("absolutely stunning craftsmanship") that sarcastic reviews exploit.
 - **The baseline's sarcasm "success" is largely accidental** — sarcastic reviews often contain genuinely negative words ("broke", "fell apart") that a bag-of-words model picks up.
-It isn't understanding sarcasm; it's getting lucky on keywords.
+It isn't understanding sarcasm; it's catching negative keywords.

-The headline-metric winner and the probe-set winner are not the same model — which is the most interesting result of the project.
+- **The probe set is a small qualitative diagnostic, not a benchmark.** With only 20 items, a one- or two-review swing flips a category, so the probe is used to surface *failure modes* rather than to rank the models precisely.
+The large test set remains the basis for the headline metrics.

 ---